Toronto’s multiplex rules are changing quickly.

 - Side-by-side fourplex semis are still allowed without rezoning hassles.

-- You can build a fourplex + ADU (laneway or garden suite) simultaneously and avoid DCs on the ADU.
+- You can build a sixplex + ADU (laneway or garden suite) simultaneously and defer DCs on the ADU.

 New Rules, New Limits: Bedroom Caps Now Apply